-Growing trays: Depending on how many microgreens you wish to grow, you can buy microgreen growing trays without drainage holes or use any you have at home.
+Growing trays: Depending on how many microgreens you wish to grow, you can buy microgreen growing trays with and without drainage holes or use any you have at home.
 Ensure that they’re leach resistant, though, since you don’t want your microgreens to come out smelling like chemicals.
 Don’t choose a container that is made out of single-use plastic or any other toxic material.

 Growing pads or mats: These provide the medium that the microgreen roots are going to be supported in.
 They are made out of materials such as coconut coir, hemp, and even Rockwool.
 You have numerous options, but we recommend natural options like this TerraFibre Hemp Grow Mat.

 Seeds: Start with normal seeds but be sure that there are no chemicals in them.
 You’ll be harvesting your microgreens within two weeks, so it isn’t safe to use seeds with chemicals.
 You can get a Microgreens Seeds Kit to have a variety of viable options to start with.

-pH tester: You need to check the pH of the water you use on your microgreens, so getting a reliable pH tester is necessary.
+pH tester (optional): It is good to check the pH of the water you use on your microgreens, so getting a reliable pH tester is recommended.

 Lighting: After a few days of sprouting, your plants will need some light to facilitate photosynthesis.
 If you plan to grow microgreens in your closet, basement, or anywhere with no access to natural light, you need to get a grow light.
 However, sunlight in your balcony, yard, or even kitchen window can be enough.

 Spray bottle: When the seeds start, you need to lightly spray your seeds with water as opposed to pouring water.
 Therefore, a spray bottle will come in handy.

 Nutrients (Optional): As the microgreens will get their nutrition and oxygen from water instead of soil, its recommendable to add fertilizer.
 You can get organic nutrients for your microgreens.

 And that’s it!
 You require the above materials only for a basic setup of microgreen growing hydroponically.